 How to estimate a project if we do not know the productivity (speed)?

 We will have to make hypothesis.

 The estimation of the time a participant will take to run a marathon, without knowing his/her average speed, will lead us to a confidence interval from 2h06 (the record) to 8h (maximum granted time) with a confidence level of 100%.
 Another estimate could be the interval between 3h and 5h30 with a confidence level of 80%.
-The greater the uncertainty, the wider the interval.
+The greater the uncertainty appears, the wider the interval we have.